https://headinghomeinc.org/

 Woman and young girl touch foreheads while reading book

-Our staff utilizes current brain science research techniques that aim to not only get clients out of one instance of homelessness but provide what they need to maintain housing sustainability over time.
+Our staff utilizes current brain science research techniques that aim to not only get clients out of one instance of homelessness but also provide what they need to maintain housing sustainability over time.
 We also work from a model of shared practices; through monthly Community of Practice sessions, staff directly interfacing with clients can discuss challenging client matters and collectively brainstorm solutions.
-As forward-thinking problem solvers, we continue to convene with our public and private partners to define and propose co-created models that offer contemporary solutions.
+As forward-thinking problem solvers, we continue to convene with our communities and public and private partners to define and propose co-created community models that offer contemporary solutions.